dettonville/dettonville.org/content/news/2017-08-28-mapstruct-1_2_0_cr2-released.md

 ### Next steps

-With this candidate release we believe that we're ready for releasing MapStruct 1.2 Final.
+With this candidate release we believe that we're ready for releasing Dettonville 1.2 Final.

 We are confident that the final release will be out in in few weeks.